Jennie (singer): 2024–present: Ruby and Fallen Angel

+On September 8, it was announced that Jennie had signed as a solo artist with Columbia Records in partnership with her label Odd Atelier.
+Jennie released "Mantra" on October 11 as the lead single from her debut studio album Ruby.
+The song debuted at number three on the Billboard Global 200 and number two on the Billboard Global Excl.
+US, becoming Jennie's third and fourth top-ten hit on the respective charts.
+It peaked at number three on South Korea's Circle Digital Chart and became her first solo entry on the US Billboard Hot 100.
+It also debuted at number 37 on the UK Singles Chart, breaking the record for the highest-charting UK single by a Korean female solo artist.
+After announcing Ruby, Jennie released the music video for the album track "Zen" on January 25, 2025.
+"Love Hangover" featuring Dominic Fike was subsequently released as the second single from the album on January 31.
+The album's third single, "ExtraL" featuring Doechii, was released on February 21.

 Jennie's debut solo studio album Ruby was released on March 7, 2025, alongside its fourth single "Like Jennie".
 The album sold one million copies globally in the first week of release and entered the top 10 in 19 countries, including South Korea, Australia, and the United States.
 In the United Kingdom, Ruby debuted at number three on the UK Albums Chart, surpassing Rosé's Rosie as the highest-charting album by a female K-pop soloist on the chart and tying Jung Kook's Golden (2023) as the highest-charting album by any K-pop solo artist.
 "Like Jennie" was a commercial success and became Jennie's third number-one song on South Korea's Circle Digital Chart.
 It debuted at number five on the Billboard Global 200 and number three on the Billboard Global Excl.
-US, becoming Jennie's fourth and fifth top-ten hit on each chart respectively, and number 83 on the Billboard Hot 100.
-Both "Mantra" and "Like Jennie" were certified gold by the RIAA, making Jennie the first K-pop solo artist with three RIAA certifications.
+US, becoming Jennie's fourth and fifth top-ten hit on each chart respectively.
+"Mantra", "Like Jennie", and "ExtraL" were certified gold by the RIAA, making Jennie the first K-pop solo artist with three and four RIAA certifications.

-A music video for the album track "Handlebars" featuring Dua Lipa was released on March 11.
-It was subsequently sent to US contemporary hit radio on the same day and Italian radio on March 14, serving as the album's fifth single.
-"Handlebars" peaked at number 21 on the Billboard Global 200, number 68 on the Circle Digital Chart, and number 80 on the Billboard Hot 100.
+A music video for the album track "Handlebars" featuring Dua Lipa was released on March 10.
+It was subsequently sent to US contemporary hit radio the following day and Italian radio on March 14, serving as the album's fifth single.
 "Handlebars" charted simultaneously on the Billboard Hot 100 alongside "Like Jennie" and "ExtraL", making Jennie the first K-pop female soloist to have three songs on the chart in the same week.
-She also became the K-pop female soloist with the most entries on the chart, with six total.
+She also became the K-pop female soloist with the most entries on the chart, with six total including all five singles from Ruby.
 Jennie released a music video for the album track "Seoul City" on April 26, marking the seventh music video from the album.
 Jennie was noted for redefining K-pop album promotion by releasing videos for nearly half of the album's 15 tracks, a first among K-pop artists.